Nature and wildlife

 Countryside and wildlife

-Oxfordshire's countryside include grassland, hedgerows, heathland, meadow, rivers, woodland, water meadows and more.
+Oxfordshire's countryside includes grassland, hedgerows, heathland, meadow, rivers, woodland, water meadows and more.
 All have their own wildlife and plants, including rare and special animals, insects and more.

 When you're visiting the countryside, you need to follow the Countryside Code.
 This includes things like taking your litter home, planning your journey, following advice and signs and keeping dogs under control.